-Holi is the most vivid and celebrated festival of India.
+Holi Color Festival is the most vivid and celebrated festival of India.
 People from every part of this county celebrate Holi as the most ancient festival.
 Holi originated in India but now other regions of Asia and some parts of the western world celebrate this joyous festival.

-What is the Holi Festival?
+What is the Holi Color Festival, India?

 Holi is a Hindu festival celebrated mostly by the people of the Indian sub-continent.
 Holi is also the Festival of Spring, which refers to fertility and harvest.
 It welcomes spring after a long, dry winter.
 It is the symbol of fresh life and new energy.